 High School to College-it’s a transition!
 Here are some things that are different:

-Piedmont College is happy to abide by all of the laws that relate to all of its students.
+Piedmont University is happy to abide by all of the laws that relate to all of its students.
 We believe that diversity helps to enrich the lives of everyone on campus.
 As an advocate for a college student, or if you are the new college student, it’s a good idea to get to know how ADA/504 and the IDEA (Individuals with Disabilities Education Act) are different, and how things are the same.

 What is the law?